Thomashighbaugh/manjaro-awesome-playbook/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To use this playbook, it is advised that you begin with a freshly installed Manjaro Awesome WM system, which is what it is tested against.
+To use this playbook, it is advised that you begin with a freshly installed Manjaro system, which is what it is tested against using both AwesomeWM or i3 (depending on my mood when installing).
 At minimum, an operating system that has pacman as its package manager is needed to take advantage of this playbook and due to the idempotent (aka can install on top of existing systems) nature of Ansible it _should not_ destroy your OS.
 ### Prerequisites

 ```sh